oriolvalles-gif/DIAGRAM/src/advantages.md

   During a project specs or implementations tend to change when deeper insight comes.
 So focussing on content instead of prettieness saves lots of time.
 You'll be changing your diagrams frequently.
 - Using plain text makes for easy version control.
-- Using a version control system enables working simultaneous and together on a project.
+- Using a version control system enables working simultaneous on a project.

-This guide will show you how to set up a minimal system with which you can maintain your documentation about a project.

-During this guide you will have to create your own local setup.
-When done successfully additional instructions for other tools, tips and tricks etcetera will appear.

-For example:
-- How to work together on a project by using Git.
-- Learn about branching and merging branches.
-- Excersize creating pull requests to your team's repository.
-- Creating Sequence diagrams, State machines.
-- Tips and tricks when working with Visual Studio Code.